oracle/docker-images/OracleIdentityGovernance/dockerfiles/12.2.1.4.0/README.md

 * Downloading the 12.2.1.4.0 Identity Management shiphome and Patches
 * Building the OIG image

 ### How to Build the Oracle SOA Image

 Please refer to [README.md](../../../OracleSOASuite/README.md) under `docker-images/OracleSOASuite` for details on how to build Oracle Java image.

-You should use the following tag for the Oracle SOA Image: `fmw-soa:12.2.1.4.0`
+OIG Dockerfile uses the `fmw-soa:12.2.1.4.0` tag for the Oracle SOA image, hence you should use this tag while referring to the Oracle SOA image.

 ### Downloading the OIG Docker files